arachnetech/homebridge-mqttthing/README.md

-        "setRGB":           "<in RGB mode, topic to set comma-separated red, green, blue>", "getRGBW":          "<in RGBW mode, topic to get comma-separated red, green, blue, white>", "setRGBW":          "<in RGBW mode, topic to set comma-separated red, green, blue, white>", },
+        "setRGB":           "<in RGB mode, topic to set comma-separated red, green, blue>", "getRGBW":          "<in RGBW mode, topic to get comma-separated red, green, blue, white>", "setRGBW":          "<in RGBW mode, topic to set comma-separated red, green, blue, white>", "getWhite":         "<topic to get white level (0-255)> - used with getRGB for RGBW with separately-published white level", "setWhite":         "<topic to set white level (0-255)> - used with setRGB for RGBW with separately-published white level", },
     "integerValue": "true to use 1|0 instead of true|false default onValue and offValue", "onValue": "<value representing on (optional)>",
     "offValue": "<value representing off (optional)>",
-    "hex": "true to format RGB/RGBW in hexadecimal instead of as comma-separated decimals", "hexPrefix": "format RGB/RGBW in hexadecimal with specified prefix (typically '#') instead of as comma-separated decimals"
+    "hex": "true to format combined RGB/RGBW in hexadecimal instead of as comma-separated decimals", "hexPrefix": "format combined RGB/RGBW in hexadecimal with specified prefix (typically '#') instead of as comma-separated decimals"
 }
 ```